providerbotz/AutoFilterBot/README.md

 • `DATABASE_URL` : [mongoDB](https://www.mongodb.com/) URI.
 Get this value from [mongoDB](https://www.mongodb.com/).
 For more help watch this [video](https://youtu.be/)

 • `FORCE_SUB` : ID of channel.
-Without subscribing this channel users cannot use Autofilter
+Without subscribing this channel users cannot use Autofilter `-6786956448`

-• `GITHUB_USERNAME` Enter Your Github Username `Pr0fess0r-99`
+• `GITHUB_USERNAME` Enter Your Github Username Like Mine `providerbotz`

 • `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel